v0lta/NumPy-backprop/readme.md

 The ```feedforward``` folder explores fully connected and convolutional layers on the MNIST digit recognition problem.

-The ```rnn``` folder contains recurrent neural networks and code to train them on adding and memory problems similar to those described by Hochreiter und Schmidhuber in 1997.
+The ```rnn``` folder contains recurrent neural networks based on LSTM and GRU, code to train them on adding and memory problems.
+These are similar to those described by Hochreiter und Schmidhuber in 1997.

 The source code in this repository runs using NumPy versions >= 1.18.1 and should run reasonably well on any mid to top range CPU.